-- To safeguard the environment by maintaining or improving the quality of stormwater run-off. - To protect and restore aquatic, estuarine or riparian ecosystems and bushland areas. - To harvest rainwater and urban stormwater runoff for use where appropriate. - To control the hydrological impacts of development on receiving surface and ground water systems by controlling the frequency, magnitude and duration of flows to preserve, as far as practicable, predevelopment groundwater and surface water regimes and interactions. - To control the impacts of development on channel bed and bank erosion by controlling the magnitude, nature and duration of sediment-transporting flows. - To promote disconnection of impervious areas to the drainage system by introducing appropriate measures to minimise the rate, frequency and volume of urban runoff events in order to improve WSD performance.
+- To safeguard the environment by maintaining or improving the quality of stormwater run-off. - To protect and restore aquatic, estuarine, and or riparian ecosystems and bushland areas. - To harvest rainwater and urban stormwater runoff for use where appropriate. - To control the hydrological impacts of development on receiving surface and ground water systems by controlling the frequency, magnitude and duration of flows to preserve, as far as practicable, predevelopment groundwater and surface water regimes and interactions. - To control the impacts of development on channel bed and bank erosion by controlling the magnitude, nature and duration of sediment-transporting flows. - To promote disconnection of impervious areas to the drainage system by introducing appropriate measures to minimise the rate, frequency and volume of urban runoff events in order to improve WSD performance. - Wherever possible, water quality measures should be designed and constructed at the subdivision stage for the whole development when complete.

-- 1. All development must meet the relevant water quality targets identified for that type of development as set out in the applicable Stormwater Quality Targets table within this DCP, except in the instance of a Council approved Stormwater Strategy or Drainage Plan which will specify the targets to be met for identified parcels of land. - 2.
+- 1. All development must meet the relevant water quality targets identified for that type of development as set out in the applicable Stormwater Quality Targets Table within this section of the DCP, except in the instance of a Council approved Stormwater Strategy or Drainage Plan which will specify the targets to be met for identified parcels of land. - 2.
 Additional stormwater drainage measures may be required by Council to address potential flood issues related to the development.
-Instances where additional requirements apply may include: - a. residential development other than a dwelling house, dual occupancy or secondary dwelling; or - b. development in areas where there is insufficient capacity in existing stormwater infrastructure to absorb the increased stormwater runoff. - 3.
-Water Quality Treatments: - a. are to be calculated and designed in accordance with this section of the DCP, except in the instance of a Council approved Stormwater Strategy or Drainage Plan which may prescribe the other measures to satisfy water quality targets. - b. wherever practical, are to be designed as part of any additional stormwater flow modification measures such as detention and infiltration in such a way as to retain, treat and infiltrate runoff events. - c. should be integrated into landscaped areas to fit within the built environment of the development. - d. and associated stormwater infrastructure which services more than one dwelling should be constructed on common property. - e. may be constructed within building setback areas. - f. can be any shape or size, as long as the area is consistent with that calculated to meet the relevant Water Quality Targets. - g. cannot be constructed: - i. within a drainage or sewer easements except for privately owned inter-allotment drainage; or - ii. within private open space areas; or - iii. above services e.g. electricity - h. should be designed in response to environmental constraints to ensure they: - iv. do not contribute to increased flooding risk; - v. comply with flood related development controls; - vi. withstand storm surge and inundation; and - vii. minimise the impact of discharge points on bushland areas (refer to Appendix C).
+Instances where additional requirements apply may include: - a.
+Residential development other than a dwelling house, dual occupancy or secondary dwellingdensity that is greater than a dual occupancy; or - b. development in areas where there is insufficient capacity in existing stormwater infrastructure to absorb the increased stormwater runoff. - 3.
+Water Quality Treatments: - a.
+Water Quality Treatments intended to meet the relevant Stormwater Quality Targets are to be calculated and designed in accordance with this section of the DCP, except in the instance of a Council approved Stormwater Strategy or Drainage Plan which may prescribe the other measures to satisfy water quality targets. - b. wherever practical, water quality treatments are to be designed as part of any additional stormwater flow modification measures such as detention and infiltration in such a way as to retain, treat and infiltrate runoff events. - c.
+Water Quality Treatments should be integrated into landscaped areas to fit within the built environment of the development. - d. and associated stormwater infrastructure which services more than one dwelling should be constructed on common property. - e.
+Water quality treatments may be constructed within the building setback areas. - f.
+Water quality treatments can be any shape or size to fit in with the remainder of the house and lot, as long as the area is consistent with that calculated to meet the relevant Water Quality Targets. - g.
+Water Quality Treatments cannot be constructed within: - i. within a drainage or sewer easements except for privately owned inter-allotment drainage; or - ii. within private open space areas; or - iii. above services e.g. electricity - h.
+All water quality treatments should be designed in response to environmental constraints to ensure they; - i. do not contribute to increased flooding risk;

+- ii. comply with flood related development controls; - iii. withstand storm surge and inundation; and - iv. minimise the impact of discharge points on bushland areas (refer to Appendix C).